-The basic difference between Synthetic Base oil and Petroleum Base oil is: Synthetics are attracted to heat and Petroleum’s are displaced from heat.
+The basic difference in simple terms, between Synthetic Base oil and Petroleum Base oil is: Synthetics are attracted to heat and Petroleum’s are displaced from heat.
 Now some might immediately assume that synthetic bases are better BECAUSE they are attracted to heat.
 Remember the old commercials with the frying pan?
 The demonstration was to heat a frying pan on the stove and then into the pan a guy with a white lab coat would put some synthetic oil and it would flow very quickly to evenly cover the bottom (hottest part) of the pan.
 Then he would repeat the experiment with a petroleum base oil and the oil would instantly vaporize, the implication being that a synthetic was therefore better.
 But here is the reality.
 The hottest parts of an internal combustion engine are the domes of the pistons, the domes of the cylinder heads and the valves.
 Now what happens if our lubricant is attracted to heat is that we can get an unreasonable amount of “attraction” to these areas of the engine, which by the way do not require lubrication, and therein we can get an enormous buildup of the byproduct of attracting lubricants to heat: CARBON.
 Carbon build up, particularly at the valve face and stem of the valves can really kill the efficiency of the engine and thereby the power it can produce.

 There is no doubt that Synthetic based